 Adjusting to Acquired Disability.
-Some people have lived with disability since birth or early childhood, but others acquire a disability later in life.
+Some people have lived with a disability since birth or early childhood, but others acquire a disability later in life.
 We hope this issue will help readers understand the grief and the life lessons that disability can bring so that they can respond with empathy to those with an acquired disability and to their loved ones.

-Summer 2016—Living with Seizures.
+Summer 2016 — Living with Seizures.
 About two percent of adults have a seizure sometime in their lifetime.
-About one third of these people experience more than one.
+About one-third of these people experience more than one.
 Do you or a loved one live with seizures, or did live with seizures for a period of your life?
 Please send us a note describing your experience by May 20.

 Yearning, Treasuring, Hoping

 In these two articles, father and daughter, Eric and Jenica Groot-Nibbelink, reflect on the difficult changes and surprising graces that resulted from Jenica’s extensive injuries resulting from an auto accident.

 When Disability Suddenly Strikes

 Husband and wife, Jeff and Julie Yonker, describe the challenges in learning to live with Jeff’s paralysis as well as the comfort and opportunities God gave them in this journey.